 The vehicle insurance group sets insurance costs; every car has a group number.
 The groups go from 0-50, with 50 being the most expensive.

 The more the value and power of the car, the higher the insurance group.
 Your mum’s old Toyota Aygo hairdryer will be in groups 0-5.
 Your mate from Tesco’s Audi A3?
 18-20.
 Which group the car is in can be a difference of hundreds, if not thousands of pounds, a year.

 Before looking to buy a car, be sure to look up the vehicle insurance group.
 You can use a site like Car Insurance Groups to do so.

 How much you’ll spend on fuel should be one of your first considerations when looking at a car.
 Opt for a ‘thirsty’ car, and you could spend most of your wage just getting around!

 To get a rough estimate of a car’s fuel costs, follow these quick steps:

 - 1. Find out the MPG of the car on HonestJohn.
 Manufacturers’ official’ MPGs are often inaccurate.

 - 2. Work out how much you drive in a month.
 Say you drive 20 miles to work and back each day, five days a week – that’s 100 miles a week and 400 a month.

-- 3. Use a fuel cost calculator to find out what you’d spend.
-Enter in your cars MPG and monthly mileage.
-With an mpg of 40, that’s around £50.51 per month.
-Opt for a less efficient car, with 30 mpg, and that cost will go up to just under £70 per month.
+- 3. Use a fuel cost calculator to determine your spending.
+Enter your car’s MPG and monthly mileage.
+With an mpg of 40, that’s around £65 per month.
+Opt for a less efficient car, with 30 mpg, and that cost will go up to just under £91 per month.
 Remember, fuel prices vary daily, so this can go up and down.

 3. Road Tax